Myzhar/Qt-cross_compile-config/Pandaboard_ES/Qt5.2.1-Ubuntu_Core_12.04.4/Build_Qt.md

 sudo ./fixQualifiedLibraryPaths [your_rootfs_path] [your_crosscompiler_path]
 ```

-Now configure (note the last 3 include arguments; these are required due to funky placement of the GBM/DRM headers in
-the TI repository):
+Now configure (*note the use of the 3rd party libraries, instead of system ones to avoid any conflict of version *):
 ```
 ./configure \
 -v \
 -verbose \
 -device linux-pandaboard-g++ \
 -nomake tests \
--nomake examples \
 -make libs \
 -make examples \
 -make demos \